HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

     ~~~

   * saving the output to ROOT file
-    - `reaodouts` property of saving tool (in the example above `SimG4SaveTrackerHits`) defines for which readouts the hits collections should be translated to EDM.
+    - `reaodouts` property of saving tool (in the example above `SimG4SaveTrackerHits`) defines for which readoutNames the hits collections should be translated to EDM.
 Readout name is defined in DD4hep XML file as the attribute `readout` of `detector` tag.

     ~~~{.py}
     from Configurables import PodioOutput